legendoscar/edrasa/README.md

 ## Acknowldgements

-The LosinSMS Team would like to thank all the contributors to the product.
+The Edrasa Team would like to thank all the contributors to the product.

 This repository is maintained by Onuoha Oscar, Product Lead.